mel-howes-itt/demo-inspector-terraform/README.md

 # demo-inspector-terraform
 Demo for using Terraform to provision 2 x EC2 instances with a particular tag, install AWS Inspector agent and then create AWS Inspector assessment target and template for those instances.

-The key name and path referenced (needed for the SSH to install AWS Inspector agent) are fake :-) Please add your own.
+The key name and path referenced (needed for the SSH to install AWS Inspector agent) are fake!
+Please add your own so it works.

 Use a separate .tfvars file with your AWS Acess Key and Secret Key in order to get this example to work.